 With empathy for the suffering of others and the drive to help as he’d been helped, Mark used his newfound skills to set up a treatment clinic reaching out to anyone needing to overcome physical or emotional conditions of ill health.

-He is now one of the growing number of the Institutes of Pranic Healing UK & Ireland Instructors and dedicates his life to helping others heal and achieve life changing results as he did.
+He is now one of the growing numbers of the Institutes of Pranic Healing UK & Ireland Instructors and dedicates his life to helping others heal and achieve life-changing results as he did.